-The lady at the café offered me another coffee on the house (her apology that I had to wait for a bed – which was unnecessary as it was still very early … such friendly and accommodating people!)
+The lady at the café offered me another coffee on the house (her apology for having to wait for a bed), which was unnecessary as it was still very early … such friendly and accommodating people.

 The (possible) answer to my swollen ankle:

-The “hospitaleiro” of the hostel had a look at my foot and said it looked as if something bitten/stung me for which I had an allergic reaction … now, why didn’t I think about that!
-Suddenly the itchy feeling together with the pain makes totally sense!
+The “hospitaleiro” from the hostel looked at my foot and said it looked like something had bitten/stung me that I had an allergic reaction to … well, why didn’t I think of that!
+Suddenly the itchy feeling along with the pain makes complete sense!

 She mentioned that in some pine forests there are pine caterpillars that one can step on and their larvae hairs can be irritating to human skin.
-And yes, I remembered the walks through some pine forests and also that day we walked in the rain to Golega and saw all these caterpillars on the road where we were walking … could these be the culprits responsible for my swollen ankle?
+And yes, I remembered the hikes through some pine forests and also that day we walked to Golega in the rain and saw all these caterpillars on the road we were walking on … could these be the culprits responsible for my swelling foot?

 Our beds in Hostel O Bonito

 The rain stopped for a moment and I wandered down the street of Rabacal.
-It is such a small village (according to Brierley’s guidebook, their population is only around 1000).
-I took two pictures which basically covered the town!
+It is such a small town (according to Brierley’s guide their population is only about 1000).
+I took two photos that basically covered the town!

 The small village of Rabacal

-It started to rain again and I quickly returned to the café to have more coffee.
+After it started raining again, I quickly went back to the café to drink more coffee.
 It was lunchtime and some workers came in to have something to eat and drink.
-It was the perfect spot to observe the locals – something I love doing!
+It was the perfect place to observe the locals – something I love to do!

 Locals enjoying lunchtime in the café at hostel O Bonito

-The antihistamine tablet I had earlier, caused drowsiness and I went to our dorm to take a nap.
-Berto woke me up at around 15:30 when they arrived from the day’s walking – soaking wet!
-They were literally covered in mud and immediately looked for a shower and then a hot cup of coffee.
+The antihistamine tablet I had taken earlier caused drowsiness and I went to our dormitory to take a nap.
+Berto woke me up around 3.30pm when they arrived from the day’s walk, soaking wet!
+They were literally covered in mud and immediately took a shower and then went to find a hot cup of coffee.

 What to do with wet clothes on a rainy day:

-It was time to do our laundry again (remember, we only have 2 sets of clothes) and then turned to the dryer – the instructions on the labels of our hiking clothes clearly states “no tumble dry”, but we were at the point of either use the dryer or walk with wet clothes!
+It was time to do our laundry again (remember, we only have 2 sets of clothes) and then turned to the dryer – the instructions on the labels of our hiking clothes clearly said “no tumble drying”, but we were about to either use the dryer or walk with wet clothes!

-The small shop down the street sold cheese and cured meat and together with fresh Portuguese rolls, we had a fine meal.
-The Finns shared the dorm with us, while one of the Italians had his own room next to us (the other Italian found transport that took him to Coimbra).
-With our red wine, we retired to our dorm where it was warm and dry.
+The little shop further down the street sold cheese and cured meats and together with fresh Portuguese rolls we had a delicious meal.
+The Finns shared the hostel with us, while one of the Italians had his own room next to us (the other Italian got transport that took him to Coimbra).
+With our red wine we retired to our dormitory where it was warm and dry.

-Earlier, the “hospitaleiro” informed me that a bus passes through the town every morning at 9:30 on its way to Coimbra.
+The “hospitaleiro” told me earlier that every morning at 9:30 a bus passes through the town on its way to Coimbra.

-Berto will continue walking tomorrow, while I’ll take the bus to Coimbra.
-I’m sure there will be a shop that sells hiking sandals for my “big foot” to fit into – and then … I can hopefully start walking again.
+Berto will continue walking tomorrow, while I take the bus to Coimbra.
+I’m sure there will be a store that sells hiking sandals for my “big foot” to fit into – and then … hopefully I can start walking again.